Lymphoma - Non-Hodgkin - Childhood: Risk Factors

 • Take phenytoin (Dilantin), a drug used to control seizures, but this is rare.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems childhood NHL can cause.
+It explains what changes or medical problems childhood NHL can cause.
 Use the menu to choose a different section to read in this guide.